cssanimation/css-animation-101/README.md

 ## Contributing

-I love to get feedback, even if it's just to helpfully point out a typo!
+I love to get feedback, even if just to helpfully point out a typo!
 Pull requests welcomed, or else you can message me [on Twitter](https://twitter.com/cssanimation) or [by email](mailto:donovan@cssanimation.rocks).

 ## Technical details